ohenley/COVID-19_Simulator/README.md

 # CovidSim
-Visual tool to simulate the Covid19 pandemic. :point_right: Ada code under the hood. :astonished: :metal:
+Visual tool to simulate the Covid19 pandemic.
+Ada code under the hood. :astonished: :metal:

 ## Table of Contents
 <details>